abbott567/blog/src/posts/article-32-and-why-it-sucks/content.md

 ---
 title: 'European Accessibility Act: Article 32, and why it sucks!'
-permalink: '/blog/{{title|slugify}}/'
+date: 2023-08-24
+dateModified: 2023-08-24
+tags:
+  - accessibility
 meta:
   description: >-
     An explanation of the European Accessibility Act: Article 32.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/article-32-and-why-it-sucks/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2023-08-24
-dateModified: 2023-08-24
-tags:
-  - accessibility
+      alt: "A pile of papers titled article 32, placed amongst EU flags and gold trinkets."
   excerpt: |
     I recently wrote a blog post called [European Accessibility Act: What you need to know](/blog/european-accessibility-act-what-you-need-to-know/) and it created a bit of a stir, and a really interesting question came up around Article 32, which is all about transitional measures.

     Now, you might be thinking, 'Transitional what?'
 So let's dive into it together and try to make sense of it.
 ---
 # {{title}}